-- Figure 1.
-Simplified representation of a technology/fuel mix metric - Figure 2.
-Simplified representation of a production volume trajectory metric - Figure 3.
-Simplified representation the emission intensity metric - Figure 4.
-Sectors in the PACTA scope with segment of value chain considered in PACTA highlighted in green - Figure 5.
-The impact of 'accounting' calculation rules regarding maturing credit instruments - Figure 6.
-Global geolocation of the physical assets in the databases used by 2DII- Zoom over the UK - Figure 7.
-Fuel mixes of a portfolio on two different allocation rules, based on Bloomberg and GlobalData (in other examples, the two can differ from one another more significantly - Figure 8.
+Figure 1.
+Simplified representation of a technology/fuel mix metric

+Figure 2.
+Simplified representation of a production volume trajectory metric

+Figure 3.
+Simplified representation the emission intensity metric

+Figure 4.
+Sectors in the PACTA scope with segment of value chain considered in PACTA highlighted in green

+Figure 5.
+The impact of 'accounting' calculation rules regarding maturing credit instruments

+Figure 6.
+Global geolocation of the physical assets in the databases used by 2DII- Zoom over the UK

+Figure 7.
+Fuel mixes of a portfolio on two different allocation rules, based on Bloomberg and GlobalData (in other examples, the two can differ from one another more significantly

+Figure 8.
 Graphical representation of different technology mix metrics

-4.3 List of Boxs
+4.3 List of Boxes

-- Box 1.
-A word on derivates, guarantees and underwriting, and project finance loans - Box 2.
-Discussion and rational behind the metric and units used - Box 3.
-Discussion on the Portfolio-Weight Approach - Box 4.
-The Sectoral Decarbonization Approach - Box 5.
-The portfolio's technology exposure v. clients' activities - Box 6.
-Power data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set - Box 7.
-Oil and gas data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set - Box 8.
-Coal data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set - Box 9.
-Automotive data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set - Box 10.
-Cement data provided by Asset Resolution as part of the free PACTA for Banks Fee Data Set - Box 11.
+Box 1.
+A word on derivates, guarantees and underwriting, and project finance loans

+Box 2.
+Discussion and rational behind the metric and units used

+Box 3.
+Discussion on the Portfolio-Weight Approach

+Box 4.
+The Sectoral Decarbonization Approach

+Box 5.
+The portfolio's technology exposure v. clients' activities

+Box 6.
+Power data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set

+Box 7.
+Oil and gas data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set

+Box 8.
+Coal data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set

+Box 9.
+Automotive data (LDV, HDV) provided by Asset Resolution as part of the free PACTA for Banks Free Data Set

+Box 10.
+Cement data provided by Asset Resolution as part of the free PACTA for Banks Fee Data Set

+Box 11.
 Steel data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set

+Box 12.
+Aviation data provided by Asset Resolution as part of the free PACTA for Banks Free Data Set